We Ran 52 AI Coding Benchmarks. Here's Every Uncomfortable Thing We Found.

 $5.45 → $0.83. -85%.
 Same model throughout.

-The Six Rules
+The Eight Rules

 - Write the CONTRACT first.
 Always, for any task touching 3+ files.
 Costs ~$0.15 to generate.
 Saves 47–54% on the task.
 Paid back on the first run, every time.